 Salvation #3 - Easily Missed and Overlooked

-When our eldest (autistic) son was in critical condition with pneumonia, we posted a prayer request on Facebook for our son's survival and recovery.
+When our eldest (autistic) son was in critical condition with pneumonia, we posted a prayer request on Facebook for his survival and recovery.
 Among the hundreds of supportive responses came this "provocative compliment," as one would describe it:

 What a great parent you are to want an autistic child to live when you have the chance to let him go to heaven.
 You prefer the burden to release from the burden like a lot of parents want. ...
 With WWIII so near as well as the Earth Changes the Russians say will be in late 2019 and 2020, Yahveh may think it best to take Zach rather than for him to be unable to cope with what is coming.